-Appendix: C. EOF modes and PC time series of PV in the simplified Isca model
+Appendix C: EOF modes and PC time series of PV in the simplified Isca model

-In this appendix, we show the spatial patterns of the first 10 EOF modes of PV anomalies at 850 K and the associated first PC time series in the Isca model as described in Section 2.1.
-The first 10 modes together explain $\approx$ 82% of the variance of the PV anomalies of all winter days in Isca model.
+In this appendix, we show the spatial patterns of the first 10 EOF modes of PV anomalies at 850 K and the associated first PC time series in the Isca model as described in Sect.
+2.1.
+The first 10 modes together explain $\approx 82\%$ of the variance of the PV anomalies of all winter days in the Isca model.